LIMES

 For students, educators, and partners

-Whether you're a medical student looking to go deeper, a faculty member interested in implementing a hepatology enrichment track, or an organization interested in the LIMES™ curriculum framework — we'd like to hear from you.
+Whether you're a medical student building your hepatology foundation, a faculty member interested in implementing a hepatology enrichment track, or an organization interested in the LIMES™ curriculum framework — we'd like to hear from you.

 Get in Touch